DRESSED TO KEEL

 Every year, thousands of patients worldwide require a stem cell transplant as their best chance of survival.

-Many of them, especially those from Black, Asian, or mixed ethnic backgrounds, struggle to find a match due to underrepresentation on donor registries.
+Patients from Black, Asian or mixed heritage backgrounds face longer waits to find a compatible stem cell donor match due to under-representation on donor registries.

-This is why fundraising for DKMS is so critical.
-Every £40 donation helps register a new potential donor, increasing the odds of saving a life.
+This is why fundraising for the stem cell register is so critical.
+Every £40 or 42 CHF raised allows DKMS and the Swiss register to cover the cost of registering a new potential stem cell donor, increasing the odds of saving a life.
 If I can persuade one person to join the register who then proves to be a match, that’s potentially one life saved!

 WAYS YOU CAN SUPPORT